-Whether any trustees, staff or volunteers work directly with children or at-risk adults will have to be disclosed in the new annual return, as well as whether DBS checks have been carried out on all eligible individuals.
+Whether any trustees, staff or volunteers work directly with children or at-risk adults will have to be disclosed in the new annual return, as well as whether Disclosure and Barring Service checks have been carried out on all eligible people.

 New questions on grant funding from central and local government – both the number of grants and their total value – have been included in the new annual return, as has a question on the number of government contracts a charity has.

-Any relationships with professional fundraisers and whether written agreements exist with all of a charity’s professional fundraisers will have to be disclosed as well.
+Any relationships with professional fundraisers and whether written agreements exist with all of a charity’s professional fundraisers will have to be disclosed.

-Charities will also have to disclose if any trustees resigned and were then appointed as staff during the year covered by the annual return, and whether any trustees are directors of trading subsidiaries.
+Charities will also have to disclose if any trustees resigned and were then appointed as staff during the year covered by the annual return, and whether any trustees were directors of trading subsidiaries.